oyvinrog/SQLShell/README.md

    - Quickly identify which columns are most related to your target column
    - Discover hidden patterns and relationships in your data
    - Make data-driven decisions without writing complex analytical queries

+### Multivariate Analysis Feature

+The Column Profiler now offers in-depth multivariate analysis to explore relationships between columns:

+1. **How to Access**:
+   - In the Column Profiler, double-click on any feature in the importance table
+   - A detailed visualization window will appear showing the relationship between the selected feature and the target column

+2. **Smart Visualizations**:
+   - Automatically selects the most appropriate visualization based on data types:
+     - **Numeric vs. Numeric**: Scatter plot with regression line
+     - **Categorical vs. Numeric**: Bar chart showing average values
+     - **Numeric vs. Categorical**: Box plot showing distribution
+     - **Categorical vs. Categorical**: Heatmap showing relationship strength

+3. **Benefits**:
+   - Gain deeper insights into how features relate to your target variable
+   - Understand which features have strong predictive relationships
+   - Identify patterns and outliers in multivariate relationships
+   - Make better decisions about feature selection for analysis and modeling

 This feature is particularly useful for exploratory data analysis, helping you understand your data structure and relationships on the fly.